alistigo/libraries/packages/react-required-contexts/README.md

 setupDefaultContexts(requiredContexts);
 ```

-### 3 - For each component / hook / part of your application define its required contexts
+### 3 - For each component / hook / part of your application -> define their required contexts

 #### Component